Profiles: Delhi gang rapists

 Along with the other three defendants being tried as adults, he was sentenced to death.

 The sixth defendant's name cannot be given for legal reasons.
 He was 17 at the time of the crime, so was tried as a minor.
-He has since turned 18.
+He is now and adult.

 On 31 August he was found guilty on charges of rape and murder and sentenced to three years in a reform facility, the maximum sentence available to a juvenile.

 The eldest of six children, he left his village in the northern state of Uttar Pradesh at the age of 11, and lived his formative years alone, doing menial jobs in Delhi.

 His mother told the BBC that she last spoke to him just before he boarded the bus to the city.

 She had thought him dead until police came knocking on her door in December 2012 and told her he was one of the accused in the gang rape case.

 His family is among the poorest in the village.
 The father is mentally disabled and cannot take care of the children.